cloudant/CDTDatastore/doc/crud.md

 It should be possible to create a new document by copying data from another
 document:

-1. Copy a document with attachments
+1. Copy a document with attachments, adding or modifying one attachment
     ```objc
     CDTDocumentRevision *rev = [CDTDocumentRevision revisionWithDocId:@"doc2"];
     rev.body = [saved.body mutableCopy];